mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 So you completely concentrate on taking care of your breath, becoming one with breath.
 And then simultaneously, by the regulation of the breath, you are closely related with *total personality*, very naturally, because physically [this goes] very well.

-That’s why if you concentrate, which is called practicing *samadhi* (one-pointedness), through the regulation of the body and the regulation of the breath, you can very naturally experience calmness, tranquility.
+That’s why if you concentrate, which is called practicing *samadhi*, through the regulation of the body and the regulation of the breath you can very naturally experience calmness, tranquility.
 And then you experience enlightenment, the highest [spirit] of life.

 This is in both Hinayana or Mahayana [Buddhism]; everybody.
 All the [kinds of] Buddhism emphasize this kind of zazen.